bio2kg/bio2kg-etl/README.md

 ## Run workflows on DSRI with GitHub Actions

-You can define GitHub Actions workflows in the folder `.github/workflows` to run on the DSRI:
+You can define GitHub Actions workflows YAML files in the folder `.github/workflows` to run on the DSRI:

 ```yaml
 jobs: